uziahmd/Siguature_Verification/Readme.md

 ## How to Use This Repository
 ### Installation

-Use the package manager [conda](https://docs.anaconda.com/free/miniconda/) to install foobar.
+Use the package manager [conda](https://docs.anaconda.com/free/miniconda/) to install the dependencies.

 ```bash
 conda env create -f signature_verification_env.yml